Skip to main content

 Ground transportation: If you drove your personal car, provide the origin, destination, and mileage of each leg of the trip.
 For rental cars, provide the rental receipts, any gas receipts you paid for, and a justification for renting a car rather than using public transportation or taxis.
 For taxis or rideshares, list the origin and destination of each trip and include receipts if you can.
 Write the tip on the receipt if it’s not already included.

 Hotel: A booking or reservation is not a valid receipt.
 The hotel receipt should have your name as the occupant and list out the charges.
-If you used an AirBNB and have not already given the travel preparer the Third-Party Lodging Request Form, you will need to.
-Shared a room?
-Please see the information above under “Things to Know.”
+If you used AirBNB, Vrbo, or a similar service, provide the Third-Party Lodging Request Form and the approval email from travel.

 Medical: If you are traveling internationally, you may be reimbursed for necessary vaccinations and prescriptions (such as antimalarial drugs).
 Provide receipts.

 Other: Baggage fees, internet access, laundry (only for long international trips), parking, phone calls, phone cards (international only), poster printing, and other miscellaneous expenses must be accompanied by receipts.
-Tips to airport employees are reimbursable at $2 a bag; no receipts are required.
+Tips to airport or hotel employees are covered under incidentals, which are given with per diem.

 Passport/visa fees: Provide receipts as best you can.
 This may include photo fees, mailing/shipping fees, etc. Multiple-entry visas will be reimbursed via a different mechanism and can be reimbursed before the trip.